 "Cowspiracy" (2015) Climate change is fueled significantly with meat eating.
 The cattle industry is well entrenched. http://www.therealjohndavidson.com/2021/05/cowspiracy-points-out-major-premier.html.

-"I am Not Your Negro" (2016) James Baldwin, articulate spokesman wrote the script many years ago.
+"I am Not Your Negro" (2016) James Baldwin, articulate spokesman wrote the script many years ago and film adapted to his words.

-"Putin Interviews" (2017) U.S supported Taliban against Russia U.S. initiated Turkish missile sites that provoked Russia to put missiles in cuba.
+"Putin Interviews" (2017) U.S supported Taliban against Russia U.S. initiated Turkish missile sites that provoked Russia to put missiles in Cuba.
 NATO supposedly not needed after collapse of Soviet Union, but missiles surround Russia.
-Has sense of humour.
+Has sense of humor.
 Ukraine, Georgia, Chechen Snowden, Trump--denials and dubious justifications

 "Escape from Extinction" (2020) focuses on the increasing animal extinctions.
 It also attempts to shift criticisms of previous zoo practices to their efforts to curb extinctions.
 It eased my guilty conscience a little bit. http://www.therealjohndavidson.com/2021/10/escape-from-extinction.html

 "The Game Changers"(2019) This film will tip me closer to veganism.
-Athletes deostrate that being a vegan can be a boos.
+Athletes demonstrate that being a vegan can be a boost.
 Doctors and scientists and archaeologists provide rational proof. http://www.therealjohndavidson.com/2021/12/the-game-changers.html

 For subtitled movies from around the world check out: http://www.therealjohndavidson.com/2021/12/enjoyable-subtitled-movies-seen-in-2021.html Why should you bother with "foreign" films?
 A different perspective--help you understand and appreciate.
 Best of all because creativity is everywhere.they are enjoyable.
 After awhile you will notice a lot of borrowing between cultures.
 This year my top ones come from that list.